 There is no shortage of half marathon training programs to choose from, but we strongly believe we at The Run Experience have a first-class training program for half marathoners.
 It will get you to the finish line with the results you want.
 Here are just a few of the things you join us as a Premium member:

-We’ll dive into the first week of our eight week Half Marathon Training Plan here so you can see just how we organize our training to include running, cross-training, and mobility throughout the week.
-In the app you’ll get a video with full details for each day of training.
+We’ll dive into the first week of our eight-week Half Marathon Training Plan here so you can see how we organize our training to include running, cross-training, and mobility throughout the week.
+In the app, you’ll get a video with full details for each day of training.

-Remember that if your fitness level isn’t quite ready for this plan then we still have tons of resources for you!
-Once you’re a Premium member in the app you can explore the 30 Day Challenge or the Beginner Running Program we mentioned earlier.
+Remember, if your fitness level isn’t quite ready for this plan, then we still have tons of resources for you!
+Once you’re a Premium member in the app, you can explore the 30-Day Challenge or the Beginner Running Program we mentioned earlier.
 Both programs will help you build the base you need before tackling the longer distances.